 I was visiting my brother Geoff and his family in Atlanta last Thanksgiving.
 While there, Geoff introduced me to his friend Nassim Taleb who was also in town visiting family.
 I shared the Hawthorne Equation with Nassim, who immediately grasped its importance.
 I also mentioned being on the hunt for the second equation.
 One of Nassim's hobbies is solving difficult math problems, and he told me he would work on it.
 But he was off to Moscow the next day, and may have forgotten about it.

 Still on my quest, earlier this year, I shared my dilemma with polymath friend Noah Schiffman.
 Noah has a broad educational background with degrees in psychology, mechanical engineering, and medicine.
 He currently works in cyber-security.
-(On a side note, Noah's late father was a professor of psychology at Cornell, and always impressed upon his sons the importance of being cross-disciplinary and avoiding "silo thinking.")
+(On a side note, Noah's late father was a professor of psychology at Rutgers, and always impressed upon his sons the importance of being cross-disciplinary and avoiding "silo thinking.")

 After showing Noah the "Hawthorne Equation" he told me that it was commonly referred to as "the grid-walking problem" and is among the first things taught in computer science classes.
 I was somewhat dumbfounded, as I had been sharing the Hawthorne Equation with civil engineers and others for two decades, and they were completely unfamiliar with it.

 Noah took on the task and solved the equation!
 Below is his formula.
 The caveat to this is that the first two moves from point A, and the last two moves toward point B must be goal-oriented.
 Otherwise you would be doubling back across the same path.

 For a grid with dimensions of "m" blocks by "m" blocks, the number of ways = 2m x ((2m)!/((m-2)! x (m+2)!))